 Eric Ensz teaches Automotive Service Technology at the Reno campus.
 He is a graduate of General Motors Corporation’s Automotive Service Educational Program, is an Automotive Service Excellence Master Technician, and is pursuing a Bachelor of Arts degree at the University of Central Oklahoma in Edmond.
 Eric previously worked as an Automotive Technician for 17 years, including an Oldsmobile dealer in Enid, Okla., and two different Chevrolet dealerships in Oklahoma City.

 Jeff Johson is an Automotive Service Tech Instructor at the Rockwell Campus.

-Charles Boyd is an Automotive Service Tech instructor at the Rockwell Campus.
+Charles Lawson is an Automotive Service Technology instructor at the Rockwell Campus.